Hariprajwal/PG-CET-/README.md

   <p>A comprehensive collection of previous year question papers and study materials for the Karnataka Post Graduate Common Entrance Test (PGCET) for Computer Science Engineering.</p>
 </div>

+Welcome to the ultimate repository for **Karnataka PG-CET** preparation.
+This project is designed to provide students with high-quality, organized resources to crack the entrance exams for MCA, MBA, and M.Tech programs under **VTU (Visvesvaraya Technological University)** and other major institutions.

+## ✨ Key Features
+- 📚 **Syllabus-Specific Notes:** Categorized by subject and importance.
+- 📝 **Previous Year Papers:** Solved question papers for better practice.
+- 🛠️ **Preparation Strategy:** Tips and roadmaps for effective studying.
+- 📱 **Quick Access:** Organized documentation for on-the-go learning.

 ## 📌 About

 <!-- SEO Metadata -->